ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 3. Verify that each identifier is unique within the BPI.
 4. Repeat steps 2 and 3 for all workflows in the BPI.
 5. Verify that there are no duplicate identifiers within the BPI.
-6. Attempt to change the identifier of one workflow to the be the same as the identifier of another workflow.
+6. Attempt to change the identifier of one workflow to be the same as the identifier of another workflow.
 7. Verify that the BPI does not allow this change and generates and appropriate error message.